valleedelisle/sarjitsu/README.md

 # Sarjitsu

+## Fork notes
+This is a fork of [distributed-system-analysis/sarjitsu](https://github.com/distributed-system-analysis/sarjitsu) with support on nested aggregation in the backend and the middleware component.

+There's a [pull request](https://github.com/grafana/grafana/pull/7863#issuecomment-387049832) for this feature in grafana but it's been waiting for 4 years now, so I'm not counting on having it merged anytime soon.

+## Original README

 Sarjitsu ingests a SAR (System Activity Reporter) binary data file (located under `/var/log/sa/`) ..and produces dynamic visualizations based on Grafana.
 The name is inspired from 'SAR + jistsu', so to speak, unleashing the power of SAR data.

 You could also refer to [this blog post on Sarjitsu](http://arcolife.github.io/blog/2016/06/06/sarjitsu-a-project-on-visualizing-your-systems-activity/) to know more about this app and catch glimpses of some screenshots.